2014 Atlético de Kolkata season

 The 2014 season was Atlético de Kolkata's inaugural season in existence in the Indian Super League.
-They ended their first season as the cup winners of the inaugural edition of the competition.
+They ended their first season as the champions of the inaugural edition of the competition.

 Background

 In early 2014 it was announced that the All India Football Federation, the national federation for football in India, and IMG-Reliance would be accepting bids for ownership of eight of nine selected cities for the upcoming Indian Super League, an eight-team franchise league modeled along the lines of the Indian Premier League cricket tournament.
 On 13 April 2014, it was announced that Sourav Ganguly, Harshavardhan Neotia, Sanjiv Goenka, Utsav Parekh, and Spanish La Liga side Atlético Madrid had won the bidding for the Kolkata franchise.
 Shahrukh Khan also submitted bids for the franchise but lost out The Kolkata franchise turned out to be the most expensive franchise, being purchased for 18 crore.

 On 7 May 2014, during an official launch, it was announced that the name of the team would be Atlético de Kolkata.
 Indian Super League (ISL) Opening Ceremony Match will started with Atlético de Kolkata vs Mumbai City FC which will be the first match.